Hexuan-Z/ECE471_S2022/README.md

 ### Note to Amanda or Declan:
 - Please use the duck_hunt_main_mp.py and solution_mp.py for testing
 - everything else keeps as default
+- This program is based on Moving Objects Detection

 ### VERY IMPORTANT
 If you see the gun is frozen at the beginning of game.
 Please restart the virtual environment.